Payroll Withholdings: Taxes & Benefits Paid By Employees

 1. Employee portion of Social Security tax

-A key component of payroll accounting is the Social Security tax.
-(The Social Security tax along with the Medicare tax make up what is referred to as FICA.)
+A key component of payroll accounting is the Social Security tax which along with the Medicare tax make up what is referred to as FICA.
 Social Security tax is withheld from an employee's salary or wages and the employer is also required to pay a Social Security tax.
 In other words, the employer is responsible for remitting to the federal government both the employee and the employer portions of the Social Security tax.
-As a result, Social Security tax is both an employee withholding and an employer expense.
-(The official title for the system financed by the Social Security tax is Old Age, Survivors and Disability Insurance, or OASDI.
-As the name indicates, this system pays retirement, disability, family, and survivors' benefits.)

 In 2019, the amount of Social Security tax that an employer must withhold from an employee is 6.2% of the first $132,900 of the employee's annual wages and salary; any amount above $132,900 is not subject to Social Security tax withholdings.
+The $132,900 is referred to as the Social Security wage base, wage limit, ceiling or maximum taxable earnings.
 For example:

 - If an employee earns $40,000 in wages in 2019, the entire $40,000 is subject to withholdings at 6.2%, for a total annual withholding of $2,480.